aksiooma/Chatlyst/README.md

 ...
 ```

+## OpenAI Model Configuration

+The chatbot uses OpenAI's GPT-4-mini model with the following configuration:
+- Temperature: 0.8 (balances creativity and coherence)
+- Top_p: 1 (nucleus sampling, acts as fallback for temperature)
+- Frequency penalty: 2.0 (reduces repetition in longer conversations)
+- Presence penalty: 0.5 (encourages some topic variation)
+- Max tokens: 500 (limits response length)

+These settings are optimized for engaging, natural and playful conversation while maintaining coherence.
+The model and its parameters can be found in `server/src/controllers/messageController.ts`.

+- Higher temperature (>0.8) = more creative, random responses
+- Lower temperature (<0.5) = more focused, deterministic responses
+- Higher frequency_penalty = less repetition
+- Higher presence_penalty = more topic changes

+**Note**: OpenAI models are regularly updated and may require version changes.
+The current implementation uses 'gpt-4o-mini' for optimal performance and cost balance.

 ## Port Configuration for Development and Production

 In this project, the server is configured to listen on different ports for development and production environments: